hypha-network/hypha-desktop/readme.md

-# Hypha
+# Hypha Desktop

-![Screen](media/screen.png)

 Hypha is an Electron app powered by InterPlanetary File System (IPFS).
 This project is still experimental and under heavy development.
-Heads up!
-There might be some dragons 🐉.
+So, there might be some dragons 🐉.

-## Project structure

-* Scripts related to IPFS are in ***`src` folder.

-* Components realted to web UI are in `ui` folder.

-## Dev
+![Screen](media/screen.png)

+## How to run dev environment up

 ```
 npm run start:dev
 ```

-## Build
+## How to build

 ```
 npm build
 ```

+## Project structure

+* assets: Currently, icons and compiled web UI components will be placed in this folder.

+* media: Screen shots for this repository are in this folder.

+* src: All scripts to related to Electron and IPFS are in this folder.

+* ui: All web UI components are in this folder.

 ## Rough road map